-- A. Oversee the administration and guide the implementation of the NAWMP in Canada and provide advice on the Plan (to the Plan Committee). - B. Influence policies, regulations and legislation to conserve and restore Canada's wetlands. - C. Influence science and technology priorities in order to support wetlands and other wetland dependent species conservation in Canada. - D. Provide information on wetlands, waterfowl, and other wetland dependent species to support informed decision-making. - E. Develop communications and outreach programs and materials for wetlands, waterfowl, and other wetland dependent species conservation as guided by the national communication plan.
+- A. Oversee the administration and guide the implementation of the NAWMP in Canada and provide advice on the Plan (to the Plan Committee). - B. Influence and provide advice to science and technology priorities in order to support wetlands and other wetland dependent species conservation in Canada. - C. Provide information on wetlands, waterfowl, and other wetland dependent species to support informed decision-making. - D. Develop communications and outreach programs and materials (e.g., Habitat Matters) related to the conservation of wetlands, waterfowl, and other wetland dependent species as guided by the national communication plan.